Apstar 2

-Apstar 2 was a communications satellite based on the Hughes HS-601 spacecraft design, built by Hughes Space and Communications Company for APT Satellite Holdings, a Hong-Kong based company.
+APstar 2 (Asia-Pacific Star 2) was a communications satellite based on the Hughes HS-601 spacecraft design, built by Hughes Space and Communications Company for APT Satellite Holdings, a Hong Kong–based company.
 The satellite was intended to provide video, radio, data, and telephone services to about 2/3 of the world's population.
-It was launched on Jan.
-26, 1995 by a Long March 2E launcher from Xichang Satellite Launch Center in China, but was destroyed 50 seconds after liftoff when the rocket exploded.
-The failed rocket also veered off course after launch and killed at least six people on the ground.
+It was launched on January 26, 1995, by a Long March 2E launch vehicle from Xichang Satellite Launch Center in China, but was destroyed 51 seconds after liftoff when the rocket exploded.
+Falling debris from the rocket killed at least six villagers on the ground and injured 23.

 The Hughes Failure Investigation Team found that excess vibration had caused a rocket fairing to fail due to a structural deficiency.
 However, the Chinese blamed the rocket-satellite interface for the failure.
 The two sides agreed that the fairing and the satellite interface would both be improved.
 The Long March 2E rocket would be retired at the end of 1995.

+Background

+After the 1986 Space Shuttle Challenger disaster, the US Government decided that commercial satellite payloads would not be launched on Space Shuttles, forcing satellite producers to use expendable rocket systems instead.
+At that time, China also began its entry into the international space market.

+On November 18, 1993, Hughes submitted an application for export license to the Bureau of Export Administration, United States Department of Commerce.
+On February 1, 1994, the license was validated.
+The license permitted the export of one Hughes Model HS-601 commercial communications satellite to the Asia Pacific Telecommunications Satellite Company, Ltd., Hong Kong.
+The intermediate consignee was China Great Wall Industry Corporation, Beijing, PRC.